NACA airfoil: Non-reflexed 3 digit camber lines

-The following table presents the various camber-line profile coefficients:
+The following table presents the various camber-line profile coefficients for a theoretical design lift coefficient of 0.3 - the value of $k_1$ must be linearly scaled for a different desired design lift coefficient:

 Reflexed 3-digit camber lines

 Camber lines such as 231 makes the negative trailing edge camber of the 230 series profile to be positively cambered.
 This results in a theoretical pitching moment of 0.